“I need an expression, dammit!” Tom barked from the spotlit corner of the room where he was writing.

 “Yes, I know, it’s not really an expression,” she said coming in behind him, “that’s more of a saying,” she laid her left hand on his shoulder and leaned in as if to kiss him on the head.
 Tom, startled, tried for a smile and turned his neck and head to accept the kiss as an apology.
 Laying the right side of his neck bare.

 Teddi grabbed a length of long brown hair, tugging Tom’s head to the left, and plunged the large, sharp blade into his neck.
 There was a gurgled scream as blood spurt from the wound.
 It surprised Teddi all the same, despite what she had just read in her book.
 She watched it gush as she held Tom’s head with one hand, and the knife with the other.
 Marvelling at how quick the man stopped jerking.
 His face gone almost as white as the wall.

 No, that wasn’t true, the wall, the computer, and, indeed her arm, were all splattered with rich red and, surprisingly warm, blood.
 She stared, fascinated.
-Slowly the spurt turned to a trickle, she lowered Tom’s head down onto his precious keyboard, and lay it in a pool of his own blood.
+Slowly, the spurt turned to a trickle, as she lowered Tom’s head down onto his precious keyboard and lay it in a pool of his own blood.